 The Hospital convened the Community Health Needs Assessment Committee (CHNAC) to review the data and priorities selected by the Committee and to identify the needs the Hospital would select.
 The CHNAC also considered the Hospital's PSA-level secondary data, local community resources available, as well as the Hospital's current resources and strategies to find ways to prioritize and address the needs most effectively.

-The Collaborative and CHNAC members were asked to consider the following question before voting on each issue and to rank the issue accordingly:
+The Collaborative and the CHNAC were asked to consider the following before voting on each issue: